-Equity Markets and Debt Instrument Management FIN 543
+Equity Markets and Debt Instrument Management 3 Credits FIN 543

-3 Credits This course takes a comprehensive look at how markets are organized and how trading occurs.
-It establishes a framework for understanding how existing markets are established, how trading occurs in them, and how they evolve over time.
+In this course, students take a comprehensive look at how markets are organized and how trading occurs.
+Students will gain understanding of the framework for how existing markets are established, how trading occurs in them, and how they evolve over time.
 Students learn how the markets in securities and capital investments function, how to value a security, how to create and manage a portfolio, and the role of debt instruments in finance.
 Finally, the dynamics of behavioral finance, and its effect on trading and value, will be studied.